-The seventh season came around and a funny thing happened on the way to the ballpark. - we all grew up.
+The seventh season came around and a funny thing happened on the way to the ballpark - we all grew up.
 Everybody had a job, college or a girl.
 Suddenly "the kids" saw the world differently.
-The next generation takes over the all field and one wonders how it would be if we all never grew up and we all put the sneakers on just one more time.
+The next generation takes takes over the all field and one wonders how it would be if we all never grew up and we all out the never grew up and we all put the sneakers on just one more time.
 It would be nice to play baseball forever.

-It would also be nice to be a
+It would also be nice to be a kid forever, Forever.

-kid forever.
-Forever. . . .

-Helpline helps Call: 345-1600 Pioneers lose home opener to Kean College; 24-6 By MIKE REARDON Sports Editor WPC played its best game of the season Saturday afternoon at Wightman Field, but lost 24-6 to Kean College.
-For the first this year the Pioneers moved the ball, the defense shut off the opball, the detense snut off the op-position's running attack, but turnovers nullified any advance the Pioneers might have had.
-Unfortunately, WPC's best effort thus far wasn't quite enough, WPC is now 0-4.
+Heinline helps Call: 345-1600 Pioneers lose home opener to Kean College; 24-6 By MIKE REARDON Sports Editor WPC played its best game of the season Saturday afternoon at Wightman Field, but lost 24-6 to Kean College, For the first this year the Pioneers moved the ball, the defense shut off the opposition's running attack, but turnovers nullified any advance the Pioneers might have had.
+Unfortunately, WPC's best effort Unfortunately, WPC's best errort thus far wasn't quite enough, WPC is now 0-4.
 The most encouraging aspect of the contest was the attendance.
 It was one of the largest, for a WPC game.
-The Pioneers were very much in the game throughout most of the first half.
-Pioneer quarterback Mark Wiezorkowski had his best game to date.
-He was moving the team with a well mixed variation of play-calling but Pioneer mistakes frustrated the offense.
+The Pioneers were very much in the game throughout most of the first half Pioneer quarter back Mark Wiezorkowski had his best game to date.
+He was mov-ing the team with a well mixed ing the team with a well mixed variation of play-calling but Pioneer mistakes frustrated the offense.
 WPC was down by 7 points in the first quarter but they were moving down the field as well they ever had.
-After driving down to Kean's 30 yard-line, Pioneer kicker Bo Battista booted an accurate kick that was kicker Bo Rattista good for a 40 yard FG.
-This could have possibly sparked the needed momentum to get in the ball game but an offensive holding penalty negated any offen-sive surge.
-The Pioneers were forced to punt, which only resulted in a blocked kick.
-This set-up Kean for another score.
-Kean kicker Norbert Latjerman booted one through the uprights making the score 10-0.
-From this point the Pioneers just became more and more frustrated.
-For every progression they made, there was some other obstacle.
-One of the most domineering obstacles were the Kean defensive ends.
-Harold McKinney who had one of his best games gaining 96 yards on 27 carries was being tackled behind the line along with QB Wiezorkowski constantly.
-Many a time, Kean defenders came in untouched dropping Pioneer backs for 10 yard losses or more.
-The greatest example of WPC's inconsistency of playing sound football was illustrated within the defensive backfield.
-Kean QB Mike Steran was moving his team up and down the field on two or three passes.
-Although he didn't complete a great number of passes, those which he did connect on were for 40 or more yards.
-Kean made it 2-0 on just two passes from their own 20-yard line.
-This was a pivotal game for the Pioneers, if they are going to have a 500 season there had
+After driving down to Kean's 30 yard-line, Pioneer kicker Bo Battista booted an accurate kick that was good for a 4th ward EG. This could good for a 40 yard FG.
+This could have possibly sparked the